CASE STUDY

 Don’t be afraid to ask questions.
 Speak up if you don’t understand something.
 Any good supplier will be open to educating you on the good and services you’re trying to negotiate.
 Likewise, your business associates will be happy to talk to you.

 As you listen to your stakeholders, we recommend creating a straightforward process for the various stages of your supplier lifecycle.
-Then, with a sourcing strategy in hand, your stakeholders will begin to know what to expect as they engage with your team and will see your team as less of a roadblock and more of a valuable resource.
+Then, with a sourcing strategy in hand, your stakeholders will begin to know what to expect as they engage with your sourcing team and will see your team as less of a roadblock and more of a valuable resource.

 Danielle Salyers